p3palazzo/comparative-histories/paper.md

 Comparative histories of architecture did not, of course, invent the Western canon and its oversimplifications.
 However, James Fergusson, for one, may very well have been partly responsible for giving a rationale for this canon.
-Long before Banister Fletcher's "historical" and "non-historical" styles [@baydar:1998postcolonial, 11], in 1855 Fergusson split the history of architecture between, on the one hand, most "Pagan" styles, and on the other hand, "Christian" buildings
+Long before Fletcher's "historical" and "non-historical" styles [@baydar:1998postcolonial, 11], in 1855 Fergusson split the history of architecture between, on the one hand, most "Pagan" styles, and on the other hand, "Christian" buildings